-Our Headteacher Mrs Amy Chapman leads an extremely dedicated team of staff here at Derby High.
+Our Head Mrs Amy Chapman leads an extremely dedicated team of staff here at Derby High.

 Mrs Chapman attended Nottingham Girls’ High School until the age of 18 when she went to The University of Nottingham to study Industrial Economics.